mspncp/gosu-wiki/To Do.md

   * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
   * Investigate Gosu bug: TextInput doesn't stop KbP/KbB from being sent to button\_down on Windows
   * Fix NSAutoreleaseNoPool leaks in Gosu
+## Gosu .app Wrapper
+  * Remove prebuilt Ruby 1.9 binary from Mac Gosu gem
+  * Fork RubyGosu.app into its own git repository
+  * Update to Ruby 1.9.3
+  * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'
 ## Gosu Touch
   * First: see if the zooming is still an issue at all!
 Then: See if [UIScreen scale] really gives us a hint about zooming on the iPad - and if so, tell the user to STOP IT man!
   * Compare with OolongEngine for audio issues